Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ---
 ## General Description

-Sprinklekits are anthropomorphic felines that resemble a house cat in terms of appearance, with the exception that they have a large ice cream cone tail located at the back of their waist, which functions as their tail.
-Don't be fooled by their seemingly lethargic tail which at first (which at first appears to weigh them dowm), as a Sprinklekit's mind and body (especially at a younger age) can develop significantly with training.
+Sprinklekits are anthropomorphic felines that resemble a house cat in terms of appearance, with the exception that they have a large ice cream cone tail located at the back of their waist.

 Sprinklekits are by nature friendly, and highly intelligent species comprised of a soft, fluffy outside of fur and "icecream" for blood.
 They also have hard, icy bones.
 They are organic, and sustain themselves through eating various sugar-filled foods and drinks.
 An anomalous speciality sprinkekits have about theirselves is that icecream functions as an effective healing agent.